 MOVING PARTS CAN CAUSE SEVERE PERSONAL INJURY OR DEATH

-- Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before servicing the genset. - Do not wear loose clothing or jewelry near moving parts such as PTO shafts, fans, belts and pulleys. - Keep hands away from moving parts.
+- Do not wear loose clothing or jewelry near moving parts such as PTO shafts, fans, belts and pulleys. - Keep hands away from moving parts. - Keep guards in place over fans, belts, pulleys, etc.

 BATTERY GAS IS EXPLOSIVE